Skip to content

 Each Employee will have a Supervisor who is the person to whom they directly report in the organisation.

-A Supervisor is expected to provide leadership and support to Employees for whom they are responsible and to monitor their performance.
 There is an expectation that Supervisors will provide Employees with regular feedback on performance informally and as part of the performance planning and review process and will manage performance matters promptly and fairly.
-Supervisors must ensure that Employees are provided with an opportunity to respond to performance matters through the performance planning and review process.

 4.2 Performance review process

+The Supervisor will assign an appropriate and relevant performance rating to the Employee, in line with the definitions of performance ratings.
 A guide to performance ratings is outlined in the relevant knowledge article.

 The Employee is encouraged to provide relevant information on their performance and take an active role in appraisal and planning.